luketurnerdev/hive-express/README.md

 4. Within your own project what knowledge or skills were required to complete your project, and overcome challenges?

 *Effectively describes a range of skills and knowledge used to complete group project.*

+During the project, our team drew on all the skills we have learned throughout this course.

+These include:

+* Basic structural website concepts, such as HTML documents, and how these appear on a webpage (using the DOM).
+* Styling concepts, such as using CSS and various styling libraries to achieve an aesthetic result that is pleasing to for users to look at (e.g., appropriate colour schemes, size of icons) and easy to interact with (placement of calls to action, nav bars, text fields etc).
+* Project management skills, including the use of Trello and spreadsheets to manage tasks, estimation of task completion times, modification of task parameters during the project (agile approach), and prioritising certain features over others to achieve a minimum viable product (MVP).
+* Planning and design skills, such as:
+    * The development of wireframes at varying levels of fidelity and for various devices, in order to visually see the layout of the application
+    * The development of user flow diagrams to conceptualize how users are going to be traversing through the site, and the paths they will take to use the site for its intended purposes.
+    * The creation of Object-relational-mapping (ORM) diagrams to determine how the database will be structured.
+    * Data flow diagrams to plan a high-level view of where certain code functions will need to be placed throughout the application, before the actual code is written.
+* Teamwork skills, such as the dividing up of tasks in a way that is fair, and draws appropriately on various team member's skills and preferences
+* Back-end development concepts, such as:
+    * The use of the ExpressJS web server in conjunction with nodeJS to create a backend application that can be run on the web.
+    * The use of middleware to provide extra functionality to ExpressJS, including functions that are generally only available in the browser, such as session storage
+    * Utilizing HTTP requests to create, read, update or delete content, which is either contained within local routes, or external APIs such as Meetup.com
+    * The use of the MongoDB Object-Relational-Mapping database along with Mongoose to store, retrieve and manipulate data in a way that persists over time.
+    * The effective separation of concerns within the application, including use of the Model-View-Controller (MVC) methodology, which ensures that each part of the code is serving a specific purpose (e.g., the logic of the views are limited, as most logic is performed in the controllers).
+    * Refactoring code to further separate concerns and save time by not having to repeat code that has already been written.
+    * Authentication methods (in our case, OAuth2) to allow a user to log in with Meetup.com and have this information persist and talk to their meetup account to retrieve user data.
+This also provides a layer of security, as all the authentication information is stored on Meetup's end, and so we do not have to hash and store password data.
+    * Data validation, to ensure that users are only able to enter the data that the system is expecting.
+    * Appropriate error handling methods, to ensure that both developers and end-users can understand why a program crashed or behaved unexpectedly.
+    * Authorisation, to ensure that certain users can or cannot access certain pages or perform certain functions (for example, only admins can view student account requests).
+This is supplemented by effective redirections to other pages if a user tries to break these boundaries.
+    * Asynchronous
+* Frontend
+* Testing
+*

 5. Evaluate how effective your knowledge and skills were this project, using examples, and suggest changes or improvements for future projects of a similar nature?